-Temporary travel within the country is allowed for a maximum of 60 calendar days per year.
 Paid parents and staff cannot be paid when you are traveling outside of the country.
-You are to notify your care coordinator when planning to travel outside of Minnesota.
+You are to notify your FMS and care coordinator when planning to travel outside the country.
 Staff traveling with you may be paid if traveling within the country.
-Additional travel costs, such as meals and lodging for both the participant and support staff, are the participant's responsibility.
+This information needs to be shared with the FMS and care coordinator.
+Supported travel using support staff may be approved for up to <<\$200>> daily.
+Additional travel costs, such as meals and lodging for both the participant and Support Staff, are the participant's responsibility.
+Overtime wages for Support Staff should be considered in travel planning.